Dealing With Pain During Childbirth

 The Lamaze technique is the most widely used method in the United States.
 The Lamaze philosophy teaches that birth is a normal, natural, and healthy process and that women should be empowered to approach it with confidence.
 Lamaze classes educate women about the ways they can decrease their perception of pain, such as through relaxation techniques, breathing exercises, distraction, or massage by a supportive coach.
-Lamaze takes a neutral position toward pain medication, encouraging women to make an informed decision about whether it’s right for them.
+Lamaze takes a neutral position toward pain medicine, encouraging women to make an informed decision about whether it’s right for them.

 The Bradley method (also called Husband-Coached Birth) emphasizes a natural approach to birth and the active participation of the baby’s father as birth coach.
 A major goal of this method is the avoidance of medicines unless absolutely necessary.
 The Bradley method also focuses on good nutrition and exercise during pregnancy and relaxation and deep-breathing techniques as a method of coping with labor.
-Although the Bradley method advocates a medication-free birth experience, the classes do do discuss unexpected complications or situations, like emergency cesarean sections.
+Although the Bradley method advocates a medicine-free birth experience, the classes do discuss unexpected complications or situations, like emergency cesarean sections.

-Some ways to handle pain during labor include:
+Medicine-free ways to handle pain during labor include: